heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

 The ```@PostHandleEnforce``` annotation establishes a Policy Decision Point (PDP) wrapping the ```handle(FetchPatient query)``` method.
-This annotation first invokes the method, and then constructs an authorizuation decision evaluating the Sprinf Expression Language expressions in the annotation:
+This annotation first invokes the method and then constructs an authorization decision evaluating the Spring Expression Language expressions in the annotation:

 ```JSON
 {